Progress MS-17

 Progress MS-17 (Прогресс МC-17), Russian production No. 446, identified by NASA as Progress 78P, was a Progress spaceflight operated by Roscosmos to resupply the International Space Station (ISS).
 This was the 169th flight of a Progress spacecraft.

 History

-The Progress-MS is an uncrewed freighter based on the Progress-M featuring improved avionics.
-This improved variant first launched on 21 December 2015.
+The Progress-MS is a crew-less freighter based on the Progress-M featuring improved avionics.
+This improved variant was first launched on 21 December 2015.
 It has the following improvements: